Inside Pics & Videos From Deepika-Ranveer's Reception: DeepVeer Shake Legs With SRK, Big B & Malaika

 SRK & Ranveer

-Shahrukh Khan & Ranveer Singh set the dance floor on fire as they shake legs on ‘chaiya chaiya' along with Malaika Arora
+Shahrukh Khan & Ranveer Singh set the dance floor on fire as they shake legs to ‘chaiya chaiya' along with Malaika Arora.

 |